Joe’s Blog: Cold air moderates this week (MON-10/30)

-Despite the cold weekend…and it wasn’t pleasant at all…temperatures this month are still running more than 3.5° above average…today will eat away a bit of that as will tomorrow…but the month overall will be another month of 2023 with above average tempertures.
+Despite the cold weekend, and it wasn’t pleasant at all, temperatures this month are still running more than 3.5° above average.
+Today will eat away a bit of that as will tomorrow, but the month overall will be another month of 2023 with above average temperatures.

 This cold weather though is pretty stout and very widespread.
-This morning it’s slowly pressing towards the southeastern US and the mid Atlantic states…and there is another shot coming our way for tomorrow as well.
+This morning it’s slowly pressing toward the southeastern US and the mid-Atlantic states, and there is another shot coming our way for tomorrow as well.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++